Robin Hanbury-Tenison: Survival International

 Discussions with the ethnobotanist Conrad Gorinsky led to the foundation of the charity Survival International.
 In 1971, as Chairman of Survival (and with Marika), he visited 33 Indian tribes in Brazil at the invitation of the Brazilian government and reported on their condition.
 In 1977–78 he led the Royal Geographical Society's Gunung Mulu expedition to Sarawak, the Society's largest expedition at that time, taking 115 scientists into the rainforest for 15 months.

 Farming

-Since 1960 Hanbury-Tenison has farmed over 2,000 acres of hill farm on Bodmin Moor in Cornwall with sheep and cattle, diversified with Angora goats, red deer and wild boar from Russia, and later farming energy from wind, solar, water and biomass.
+From 1960 to 2018 Hanbury-Tenison farmed over 2,000 acres of hill farm on Bodmin Moor in Cornwall with sheep and cattle, diversified with Angora goats, red deer and wild boar from Russia, and later farming energy from wind, solar, water and biomass.
+The farm has been farmed by Merlin Hanbury-Tenison since 2018 who aims for greater sustainability.

 Later career

 In 1982 and 1983 he organised Capital Radio's Venture Days in Battersea Park.
 From 1995 to 1998 he was CEO of the British Field Sports Society, now the Countryside Alliance.
 He organised the Countryside Rally, which brought 130,000 people to Hyde Park in July 1997, and the Countryside March when 300,000 marched through London in 1998.

 In 2015–16 he celebrated his 80th year by undertaking eight challenges, starting with the London Marathon, which raised over £80,000 for Survival International.
 In 2020 he spent seven weeks in hospital with COVID-19 before returning home to celebrate his 84th birthday.